Children’s Dentistry – Frisco, TX

 As parents, we know kids are great at getting hurt.
 It can be difficult to know what counts as an emergency and what can wait to be addressed.
 The most common pediatric dental emergencies we see include:

-Call our office right away if your child has a tooth knocked out.
+Call our dental office right away if your child has a tooth knocked out.
 If possible, place the tooth in milk and bring it with you.
 If we can act quickly enough, we can put it back in place.
 While a pulpotomy will probably be required, the tooth will reattach to the bone if it is replaced in time.

 Between playground accidents, roughhousing with siblings, and other common incidents, broken teeth are common.
-Call our office right away, and if you see any cuts or abrasions, rinse them with clean water.
+Call our dental office right away, and if you see any cuts or abrasions, rinse them with clean water.

 Complaints of Tooth Pain